Is No 8 Narendra Modi's lucky number during Karnataka Assembly Election? Here's why

 That is not all, he was sworn-in as Chief Minister of Gujarat for the last time on 26 December 2012.
 Again, the number 8.

 The Bharatiya Janata Party (BJP) recently announced their plan when Modi will wave his magic wand while campaigning in Karnataka for the upcoming polls.
-They are expecting to hold sixteen rallies starting from April 29.
+They are expecting to hold sixteen rallies in 8 days starting from April 29.

 According to reports, Prime Minister Narendra Modi will be addressing his first rally in Kolar, Southern Karnataka, and followed by another rally in Raichur on 29 April.
 Modi will then proceed to Ballari and Belagavi on May 1, 2018.
 On May 3, he will hold rallies in Chamrajanagar and Udupi.